Vincent Figgins: Career

 An early commission was to make a facsimile type for Macklin's Bible, commissioned by Thomas Bensley.
 The original type for the book was cut by Jackson, and Bensley decided to buy new type which matched the original.
 Instead of going to Caslon, who had Jackson's matrices, he asked Figgins.
 Figgins was able to make a perfect recreation of the type.
 He then worked on a similar job to finish the Double Pica (22-point size) type in Robert Bowyer’s edition of David Hume's The History of England which was being worked on by Jackson at the time of his death.
 Another early client was the luxury printer Peltro William Tomkins.
+In 1793, Figgins was one of the major type founders in London who formed an association with the goal of functioning as a cartel for price fixing.

 Figgins' company issued specimens of his types from 1793, first as sheets and later in book form.
 Examination of watermarks indicates that Figgins continued to use a dated title page for some years while changing the content of the book, so these were often later than the title page date.
 His sons also issued a specimen in 1838, soon after taking over management on Figgins' retirement, and in 1845.
 Berthold Wolpe edited a reprint of his 1801 and 1815 specimens published by the Printing Historical Society.

 According to Nichols' son John Bowyer Nichols, Figgins was "an amiable and worthy man, and was generally respected."